EDITOR’S INTRODUCTION

 Published herein are the

-three “best” Bounty Hunters out of a
+3 “best” Bounty Hunters out of 12 or so that

-in the four months following the
+we received in the 4 months following the

 appearance of the letter.